Best Cryptocurrency Exchanges in Australia 2026

 They also offer free trading bots, copy trading, and margin trading with up to 200x leverage.
 If you’re new to trading, I even put together a free crypto trading course that walks you through how to use MEXC with real screenshots.
 If you want to give it a shot, sign up using this link and get $30 in FREE USDT.

 #6.
-Binance Exchange - Best for serious traders
+Binance Exchange – Popular with experienced traders

 Binance is a massive crypto exchange with the largest trading volume in the world.
 With low fees, more than 600+ coins, and additional features, it is very popular with serious crypto traders.